ConocoPhillips to buy Concho Resources for $9.7 billion in 2020's top shale deal

 The low-premium, all-stock deal comes as many U.S. shale companies have been mired in losses due to weak crude prices and, unlike in past downturns, have struggled to raise new capital to restructure heavy debts.

-The deal swaps 1.56 shares of ConocoPhillips for each Concho shares, an about 1.5% premium over its Friday price.
+The deal swaps 1.46 shares of ConocoPhillips for each Concho share, an about 1.5% premium over its Friday price.
 Concho shares were up 1.4% at $49.30 in early trading on Monday.
 They sold for as much as $93 a share in January before the COVID-19 pandemic cut oil demand and prices.

 The purchase would propel ConocoPhillips to the ranks of the top producers in the Permian Basin, the prime U.S. oilfield that stretches from West Texas to southeastern New Mexico.
 It also would make it the largest U.S. independent, pumping 1.5 million barrels per day (bpd).